 For many people, hitting the big 4-0 can actually be quite freeing.

 You’re in or approaching your peak earning years, and your home may even be close to being paid off.
-The kids are out of that house — or nearly so — and you’re enjoying more of the other things life has to offer: hobbies, travel, restaurants that don’t serve french fries.
+The kids may be out of that house or nearly so, and you’re enjoying more of the other things life has to offer: hobbies, travel, restaurants that don’t serve french fries.

 To be sure, the 40s are tough for some people, especially if they are unemployed or underemployed.
 But whatever your situation, it’s not too late to make the most of your financial future.
 To do that, cross off the following five tasks from your must-do list before your 40s are over.

 Whether you’re riding high or barely making it, you should be saving for retirement.
 Fail to plan now, and you might find yourself scrambling to fund retirement later.

 Ideally, you would have been saving for years.
 If not, enroll right now in a company retirement plan at work.
 Then save at least enough money in the account to get your employer’s entire matching contribution — that’s free money.

 If there’s no match or even a company plan, start your own individual retirement account (IRA) with a company like Vanguard Group or Fidelity Investments.

 For more, check out “7 Keys to Stress-Free Retirement Investing.”

 How lovely would it be to have both a healthy retirement fund and a 529 plan or other means of saving for your child’s college education?

 If that’s not possible, you must prioritize your own retirement.
 The reality is that you can finance an education, but you can’t finance the last few decades of your life.